-Unlike some cities, Bessemer isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bessemer are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bessemer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bessemer is a city of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Bessemer who work in business and financial occupations (15.66%), office and administrative support (13.64%), and healthcare suport services (13.64%).

 Compared to the rest of the country, citizens of Bessemer spend much less time in their cars: on average, their commute to work is only 15.20 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.